 - Early/late in the day?

 Timing will influence my audience’s state of mind.

 What obstacles or distractions exist in the room that may impact my audience?

 Remember that I are speaking to individuals I try to meet privately with a lot of audience member before my presentation and learn about them and their expectations.
 However, this is sometimes practical.
 So, I am usually required to infer a great deal from my audience analysis instead.
 However, I don’t talk to amorphous blobs known as audiences.
 I talk to individual people, and no two people in my audience are identical.
 While the individuals in my audience may be similar in many ways, there will always be a range of characteristics: a range of knowledge levels, a range of beliefs, a range of expectations, etc. Even the best audience analysis will have a degree of uncertainty.

-“You can have one foot in a bucket of ice and another foot in fire.
+"You can have one foot in a bucket of ice and another foot in fire.
 But that does not give you an average temperature, does it.
 So there is no middle message that will touch everyone.
-The presentation has to be customized, or as I like to say, Customerized. – Wade Younger
+The presentation must be customized, or as I like to say, Customerized.